johnshew/passport-express-4.x-azure-ad/README.md

-This example demonstrates how to use [Express](http://expressjs.com/) 4.x and [Passport](http://passportjs.org/) to authenticate users using Azure AD.
+This example demonstrates how to use [Express](http://expressjs.com/) 4.x and [Passport](http://passportjs.org/) to authenticate users using Azure AD and then access the Microsoft Graph APIs.
-Use this example as a starting point for your own web applications.

 ## Instructions

-To install this example on your computer, clone the repository and install dependencies.
+To install this example on your computer, clone the repository, install the dependencies, and build it.

 ```bash
 $ git clone https://github.com/johnshew/passport-express-4.x-azure-ad.git